Children’s National doctors warn they’re seeing more children with self-harm-related injuries

 Last summer, when city leaders thought school buildings could reopen in the fall of 2020, D.C.
 Public Schools Chancellor Lewis D. Ferebee said that students were experiencing trauma during the pandemic and that when they returned to school buildings the focus would be on their mental health.

 But advocates say they do not feel the initial school budget proposals reflect the trauma that students experienced.
-Overall, the school system is adding 31.5 mental health workers — including psychologists, social workers and counselors — to its payroll, though some of the school system’s 118 campuses may be losing mental health staffers because of declining enrollment.
+Overall, the school system is adding 31.5 mental health positions — including psychologists, social workers and counselors — to its payroll, though some of the school system’s 118 campuses may be losing mental health staffers because of declining enrollment.
 Thirty-six campuses are facing budget cuts.

 The city also contracts with mental health workers through community-based organizations and is anticipating the number of staffers through those partnerships to increase from 84 to 88.
 In all, the school system says it has more than 600 trained mental health professionals providing services to the school system’s more than 52,000 students.